 Lockheed Martin Prepar3d can be purchased and downloaded from their site here.
 Note that there are various licensing options for Prepar3d, the main choices are the Academic and Professional versions.
 I suspect that most of my customers will quality for Academic, but there is some online confusion about the licensing.
 However Lockheed do not ask for proof of your qualification for any license.
 I neatly side-step the problem with a 'developer' license.
 Note that the prices on the Prepar3d website are in US dollars, and Lockheed Martin will add GST to NZ purchases.

-At the moment I use Prepar3d v3.3 as my main simulator, and retain the old 'boxed' version of FSX for testing only.
+At the moment I use Prepar3d v3.4 as my main simulator, although I do have v4 installed, and retain the old 'boxed' version of FSX for testing only.
 It's been a long time since I actually loaded up FSX to fly, I must prefer Prepar3d these days.

 Note that Dovetail Games plan to release a major upgrade based on FSX, and I will seriously consider this as a development platform if/when it is released.
-In the meantime, you can support Dovetail through their Flight School, recently released on Steam.
-This is a 'whole world' sim, but New Zealand is not well-depicted.
+You can download an 'early access' version via Steam.
+However as there is no development kit available yet, I'm not able to gauge whether I should include it in future development.